 What is the treatment for dogs with IVDD?

-The diagnosis and treatment for Intervertebral Disc Disease need to begin as early as possible in order to achieve good treatment outcomes.
-That's why we recommend taking your dog to the vet for a full examination if you spot signs of IVDD in your dog.
+The diagnosis and treatment for Intervertebral Disc Disease need to begin as early as possible to achieve good treatment outcomes.
+That's why taking your dog to the vet for a full examination is essential if you spot signs of IVDD.
 Delays in treatment could lead to irreversible damage.

 Anti-Inflammatory Medications